-A combination of the skills you’ve acquired from parenting and your hardworking, compassionate nature has served as a strong inclination that you’d make a great nurse.
-The idea of supporting your family by doing what you’re naturally good at can sound far-fetched, but the truth is, that kind of success could be within your grasp as a nurse!
+A combination of the skills you’ve acquired from parenting and your hardworking, compassionate nature serves as a strong sign that you’d make a great nurse.
+The idea of supporting your family by doing what you’re naturally good at can sound far-fetched, but the truth is that kind of success could be within your grasp as a nurse.

-But many people don’t know where to start when it comes to getting into nursing school.
-There are some obvious tips, such as focusing on your studies and keeping your grades up when taking prerequisites—and that is important, most nursing programs will not admit students with a GPA below 2.5.
-But there are so many other nursing school requirements that sometimes fly under the radar.
+Many people don’t know where to start when it comes to getting into nursing school.
+You may know some of the obvious tips, such as focusing on your studies and keeping your grades up when taking prerequisites.
+But starting nursing school seems daunting and you need to know all the tips, tricks and facts before diving into a potential career.

-Take a look at this step-by-step guide on how to get into nursing school—you’ll learn about all of the requirements and how to prepare yourself for the process, building your confidence and, hopefully, your resume!
+One of the first stumbling blocks would-be nurses face is figuring out what they need to do to actually get into nursing school.
+To help with that, we created this step-by-step guide on how to get into nursing school.
+In this article you’ll learn about all of the requirements and how to prepare yourself for the process, building your confidence and, hopefully, your resume.

 1. Graduate from high school

-Another great way to add some credibility and beef up your resume while you’re finishing up the necessary prerequisites is to volunteer at a local clinic or hospital—you may not be earning a conventional salary this way, but you’ll definitely gain a wealth of experience, and that could bring you a few steps closer to getting into the nursing program you’ve had your eye on.
-You can also see if you’re qualified to work as a certified nursing assistant (CNA) or registered nurse aid and actually get paid for it!
+Another great way to showcase your passion and brighten up your resume while you’re finishing the necessary prerequisites is to volunteer at a local clinic or hospital—you may not be earning a conventional salary, but you’ll gain hands-on experience and skills, which could bring you a few steps closer to getting into the nursing program you’ve had your eye on.

 2. Research different nursing school requirements

-You wouldn’t walk into a car dealership and buy the first car that catches your eye without taking a few others for a test drive first, right?
-In the same sense, it is important to ‘shop around’ when looking at potential nursing programs.
-Explore your options until you run into the program that seems to be the perfect fit for your learning style, location and busy schedule.
+You wouldn’t walk into a car dealership and buy the first car you see without taking a few others for a test drive first, right?
+In the same sense, it is important to “shop around” when looking at potential nursing programs.
+Explore your options to find the perfect match for your learning style, location and schedule.